bhanuteja1489/DS-ASSGN3/Readme.md

 1. In the default configuration, time taken for 10,000 write requests is `559.99 seconds` and time taken for 10,000 read requests is `75.85 seconds`.

-2. After increasing the number of shard replicas to 7, the time taken for 10,000 write requests is `1414.35 seconds` and time taken for 10,000 read requests is `64.96 seconds`.
+2. After increasing the number of shard replicas to 7, the time taken for 10,000 write requests is `397.35 seconds` and time taken for 10,000 read requests is `55.96 seconds`.

-3. After increasing the number of servers to 10 and increasing the number of shards to 6 and replicas to 8, the time taken for 10,000 write requests is `3200 seconds` and time taken for 10,000 read requests is `75.85 seconds`
+3. After increasing the number of servers to 10 and increasing the number of shards to 6 and replicas to 8, the time taken for 10,000 write requests is `1768 seconds` and time taken for 10,000 read requests is `61.14 seconds`

 4. All the endpoints are tested and everything is working perfectly fine.
 After dropping a server container the load balancer is successfully spawns a new container and copies the shard entries present in other replicas.

+# Design Choice

+We used Passive Replication

+One primary is selected and it sends all write requests to other servers Secondary servers updates their data once they get request from primary and send an ack to the primary Once primary gets enough votes it updates data locally and commits the data If secondary crashes then the shard manager respawns a new server.
+It gets the data from the primary.
+If primary crashes then shard manager along with respawning new server, starts leader election.
+It gets the data from the newly elected leader.

+### Leader Election
+All the servers send their latest commit log index to the shard manager.
+Shard manager selects one with highest commit index or any one of the server if there are multiple servers with same log maximum commited log index.